 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 4 / 4

 The academic sphere has long featured a high level of intellectual freedom.
 While it remains quite robust by global standards, this liberty has come under some pressure in recent years.
-University students at a number of campuses have obstructed guest speakers whose views they find objectionable by shouting them down or holding strident protests.
+University students at a number of campuses have obstructed guest speakers whose views they find objectionable by shouting them down or holding strident and at times violent protests.
 In the most highly publicized cases, students and nonstudent activists have physically prevented presentations by controversial speakers, especially those known for their views on race, gender, immigration, and other sensitive issues.
 University faculty have also reported instances of harassment—including on social media—related to curriculum content, textbooks, or statements that some students strongly disagreed with.
 As a consequence, some professors have allegedly engaged in self-censorship.
+Separately, the American Association of University Professors has complained that the politicization of climate change and other scientific topics is contributing to a more hostile environment for those working in related fields, including instances of harassment.

 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 4 / 4

-Americans generally enjoy open and free private discussion, including on the internet.
-Civil libertarians, many lawmakers, and other observers have pointed to the real and potential effects of National Security Agency (NSA) data collection and other forms of government monitoring on the rights of U.S. citizens.
-However, the USA Freedom Act of 2015 banned the bulk collection of citizens’ telephone and internet records, and in 2016 the FBI abandoned a controversial attempt to force the technology firm Apple to break through its own security features—designed to protect user communications—as part of a terrorism investigation.
-A broader debate about possible restrictions on encryption technology remains unresolved.
-Ongoing concerns about state surveillance have been partly displaced by new attention on foreign hacking as well as user intimidation on social media.
+Americans generally enjoy open and free private discussion, including on the internet, though a number of threats to this freedom have gained prominence in recent years.
+Civil libertarians, many lawmakers, and other observers have pointed to the real and potential effects of National Security Agency (NSA) collection of communications data and other forms of intelligence-related monitoring on the rights of US citizens.
+A related debate about the need for and dangers of government restrictions on encryption technology remains unresolved.
+However, ongoing concerns about state surveillance have been partly displaced by new attention on foreign hacking, the sale or theft of personal data, and user intimidation on social media.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 4 / 4

-U.S. laws and practices give wide freedom to nongovernmental organizations and activists to pursue their civic or policy agendas.
-Organizations committed to the protection of civil liberties, immigrants’ rights, equality for women and minority groups, and freedom of speech have become more active since Trump’s election; they frequently mounted campaigns and filed lawsuits during 2017 to block actions by the administration that they considered harmful.
+US laws and practices give wide freedom to nongovernmental organizations and activists to pursue their civic or policy agendas.
+Organizations committed to the protection of civil liberties, immigrants’ rights, equality for women and minority groups, and freedom of speech have become more active since Trump’s election, mounting campaigns and filing lawsuits to block actions by the administration that they considered harmful.
+A number of privately supported projects have also been established in recent years to address deficiencies in the electoral and criminal justice systems.

 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 3 / 4